Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/adobe-analytics.md

 2. Click **I want to import data into Amplitude**, then click **Adobe Analytics**.
 3. Follow the on-screen instructions.
 4. On the *Enable Data Source* tab, enter a name and description for this data source, and confirm your event mapping preferences.
-5. When you're done, click *Save Source*.
-Then click *Finish*.
+5. When you're done, click **Save Source**.
+Then click **Finish**.
+I am

 You should now see Adobe Analytics in your list of data sources.

 To view the daily events uploaded chart, click on the Adobe Analytics data source.